-We can draw a distinction by virtue of the language we use when switching between the two modes, so we can reflect clearly the difference between what is, and what we know about it.
-It turns out that one of the most powerful linguistic frameworks we have for doing this is Bayes’ Theorem, which has to do with calculating probabilities.
+It may seem silly to use such big and unnecessary words, but reflecting clearly on the difference between what is, and what we know about it is the foundation of this essay.
+One of the most powerful linguistic frameworks we have for making this distinction technically is something called Bayes’ Theorem, which has to do with calculating probabilities.

-Basically, if we put two subatomic particles in the same state, then separate them and measure one such that it’s probability wave functions collapses; then the same must happen instantaneously to the other particle, no matter the distance which separates them.
-This means that the information about our measurement must somehow travel faster than light, which violates cosmic law as we know it, and therefore upset Einstein.
+For instance, Einstein famously rejected much of quantum mechanics because of something he called “spooky action at a distance” or what is now called “entanglement”.
+Basically, if we put two subatomic particles in the same state, then separate them and measure one such that it’s probability wave function collapses; then the same must happen instantaneously to the other particle, no matter the distance which separates them.
+This means that the information about our measurement must somehow travel faster than light, which violates cosmic law as we know it, and therefore upset Albert.

 However, it is not information which travels faster than light, but our logical inference.
-Imagine you have a bag with N balls in it.
-There are M white balls and (N – M) red balls.
-If I pick a ball out and don’t tell you what it is, that doesn’t change your knowledge of what colour is most likely to appear next.
-But, if I pick another ball out and tell you it is white, then you can also make more accurate inferences about what colour the first ball was (in the extreme case of N = 2, you know it was red).
-‘Measuring’ the colour of the second ball changes your knowledge about what colour the first ball might have been, but it does not magically effect its colour when I actually picked it out.
+Imagine you have a bag with 2 balls in it.
+There is 1 white ball and 1 red ball.
+If I pick a ball out and don’t tell you what it is, that doesn’t change your knowledge of what colour ball will appear next.
+But, if I pick another ball out and tell you it is white, then you can also make an accurate inference about what colour the first ball was (you know it was red).
+‘Measuring’ the colour of the second ball changes your knowledge about what colour the first ball might have been, but it does not magically affect its colour when I actually picked it out.
 It is time-independent ideas we are concerned with when calculating probabilities.

 Another, more literary, way of saying this is that ideas – our knowledge about reality – exist independently of time and space, and therefore can be applied across it at the same ‘instant’ without violating any laws precisely because they do not exist within spacetime in any meaningful way.